Other form controls

 <progress> element is a fallback for browsers that don't support the element and for screen readers to vocalize it.

 min values.
-This value is visualy rendered as a bar, and to know how this bar looks, we compare the value to some other set values:
+This value is visually rendered as a bar, and to know how this bar looks, we compare the value to some other set values:

 optimumvalue defines the optimum value for the

-highvalue, it defines which part of the range is prefered:
+highvalue, it defines which part of the range is preferred: